Volta creates a product called Atlas and it is electric

 Polestar will be able to take advantage of the Volta/Atlas charging units in the suburbs and the electric highway.
 Atlas allows both companies to answer the question, What is the EV adoption rate going to be in my region, so that I can meet demand?

-The strategy is simple;
+The strategy for electric is simple;

 - Expand strategically based on a market’s potential and distance from existing Polestar Spaces